Location: Collinsville, Illinois, United States

 Room and Board Arrangements

 Students are responsible for providing their own housing, food, and transportation.
-We may be able to assist students with housing at Washington University or in the area.
+We may be able to assist students to locate housing in the area.